 Magnesium sulfate corrosion of concrete is a complex physical and chemical process, and its corrosion mechanism varies in different environments [14-18].
 Nehdi et al. [19] studied the sulfate attack of cementitious materials semi-submerged in 10% Na2SO4 and MgSO4 solutions, respectively.
 It was found that the portion submerged in MgSO4 solution suffered a more severe chemical attack than Na2SO4, while the opposite was true for the evaporation zone above the immersion surface.
 Chen et al. [20,21] explored the deterioration law of concrete semi-immersed in a sulfate solution.
 The results showed that the physical corrosion of the dry part of concrete was the main deterioration mechanism for sodium sulfate semi-immersion, while the chemical corrosion of the immersed concrete is the primary degradation mechanism for magnesium sulfate semi-immersion.
-Aye et al. [22] explored the deterioration process of mortar immersed in sodium sulfate and magnesium sulfate solutions, respectively.
-The results showed that the chemical corrosion property of magnesium sulfate solution was more substantial than that of the sodium sulfate solution.
+Aye et al. [22] explored the deterioration property of magnesium sulfate solutions, respectively.
+The results showed that the chemical corrosion property of magnesium sulfate solutions, respectively.
+The results showed that the sodium sulfate solution.
 However, when physical and chemical corrosion coincided, the mortar immersed in sodium sulfate solution was more severely damaged.